Types of Machine Learning

 What Is Machine Learning: Definition, Types, Applications and Examples - Potentia Analytics

 Here there isn’t a target variable to predict or estimate.
-This method is used to sort the dataset into various groups or segments.
+You can use this method to sort the dataset into various groups or segments.
 No human is there to provide instructions on how to divide the dataset.
 Instead, the algorithm determines what correlations exist by analyzing the data.
 This is especially beneficial when there are large datasets to organize.

 Unsupervised learning deals with unlabeled data, where the algorithm explores the data’s inherent structure or patterns without predefined output labels.
 Unlike supervised learning, unsupervised learning aims to discover meaningful information or clusters within the data.
 Unsupervised learning can be categorized into two main types: